Complete transparency with three active-passive-coupled optical resonators: B. Induced Transparency with Different Structures

 The next step is to couple one more resonator to the above-mentioned structures with the coupling strength $J_2$.
 If all of them are passive ones, we will have the following generalization,

 from Eq.
-(S-4) in terms of the continued fraction.
+(S-4).
 This structure has the similar properties to those of two coupled passive resonators.
 However, if cavity $2$ is replaced by an active one such that $\kappa_2$ changes the sign to $-\kappa_2$, i.e.,

-the subfraction below the factor $J_1^2$ in the above expression can totally vanish under the conditions $J_2=\sqrt{\kappa_{2}\kappa_{3}}$ and $x=0$.
-It realizes a special dark mode with $A_1=0$, which will fundamentally advance instead of quantatively improving the induced transparency.
+the part below the factor $J_1^2$ in the above expression can totally vanish under the conditions $J_2=\sqrt{\kappa_{2}\kappa_{3}}$ and $x=0$.
+It realizes a special dark mode with $\langle\hat{a}_1\rangle=0$, which fundamentally advances the induced transparency with coupled optical resonators.
 In contrast to the structures of coupled passive resonators, moreover, the induced transparency with the $100$\% transmission exists irrespective of the coupling strength $J_1$ to the first resonator.

 Successively one can add one more passive resonator to this string of three coupled resonators, with the dynamical matrix in Eq.
 (3) of the main text being generalized to